GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 Many organizations will want to edit and customize the look and feel of IDP pages to match their own corporate branding.
 The Gluu Server includes a custom folder that will override existing IDP pages.
 The IDP pages use the `vm` file type.
 To customize the pages, follow these steps:

 1. Copy and edit the desired file.
-If using Shibboleth, the applicable files can be found [here](https://github.com/GluuFederation/oxShibboleth/tree/master/static/src/main/resources/shibboleth-idp/views).
+Applicable files can be found [here](https://github.com/GluuFederation/oxShibboleth/tree/master/static/src/main/resources/shibboleth-idp/views).
 1. Log in to the chroot
 1. Move the file to `/opt/gluu/jetty/idp/custom/pages`